CSWEP: Elaine Bennett Research Prize

-Melissa Dell, Professor of Economics at Harvard University, is the recipient of the 2018 Elaine Bennett Research Prize.
-Established in 1998, the Elaine Bennett Research Prize recognizes and honors outstanding research in any field of economics by a woman not more than seven years beyond her Ph.D.
-Professor Dell is recognized for her impressive contributions to economic development, economic history, and political economy.
-Her research focuses on understanding the importance of state institutions for economic development.
-She finds novel sources of variation in state institutions and undertaking extensive data collection to provide compelling evidence that has changed the way we think about economic development.
+Stefanie Stantcheva, Professor of Economics at Harvard University, is the recipient of the 2020 Elaine Bennett Research Prize.
+Established in 1998, the Elaine Bennett Research Prize recognizes and honors outstanding research in any field of economics by a woman not more than seven years beyond her Ph.D. (adjusted for family responsibilities).
+Professor Stantcheva is recognized for her remarkable contributions to our understanding of optimal taxation, the relationship between innovation and taxation, and social preferences about redistribution.
+Using a wide range of methodologies, spanning empirical and theoretical work, Professor Stantcheva has pushed forward the frontier of knowledge about the impact and role of taxation, a fundamental question of public economics.
 Click here for the full announcement.

 Bennett Prize Recipients

 - 2018 Melissa Dell (announcement) (photo) (video: recipient's talk)